mnhnielsen/mnhnielsen/README.md

-Software Engineering at the University of Southern Denmark & IT Guy @ Bunker Holding
+Software Engineer from the University of Southern Denmark, currently developing solutions at Bunker Holding.
+Passionate about distributed systems, architecture, and the synergy between energy and financial systems.
 <!--
 - 🌱 I’m currently sharpening my skills in .Net